russian-speaking-practice

 So how can you accomplish that as an adult language learner?

 We’ll show you three different methods that you can mix and match for effective Russian speaking practice.
-We’ve included lots of online practice resources to help you start one or more of these techniques right away and get the most out of them.
+We’ve included lots of online practice resources to help you start one or more of these techniques and get the most out of them.

 Contents